Democrat challenges GOP hold on Florida governor’s seat

 Gillum, 39, was a 23-year-old Florida A&M University student when he became the youngest person elected to Tallahassee’s city council.
 He was elected the city’s mayor in 2014.
 He tells a story about a poor upbringing in Miami, and the lessons he learned about getting a good education from his mother and grandmother.

-“We’ve got to work to build the kind of economy where people can work one job instead of two and three jobs to make ends meet,” Gillum said at a campaign rally the day before the election.
+Gillum told reporters after voting in Tallahassee that he tried to keep his campaign positive, despite attacks from his opponents.

+“Us winning tonight, I think, will send a message to Mr. Trump, and Mr. DeSantis as well, that the politics of hatred of division and separation, that they’ve come to an end,” Gillum said.

-The mayor has been hampered by allegations of corruption based on an FBI investigation into Tallahassee City Hall, though Gillum has said he’s not a target of the probe.
+The mayor has been hampered by allegations of corruption, based on an FBI investigation into Tallahassee City Hall, though Gillum has said he’s not a target of the probe.

 The winner could play a major role in the 2020 presidential election.
-Florida is the largest state that can swing either way in a presidential election.
+Florida is the largest state with a history of swinging either way.
 DeSantis could have a chance to return a favor for Trump, or Gillum could help boost the Democrats’ nominee to challenge him.

-The winner will also shape the state Supreme Court for years to come.
-Three justice seen as liberal will retire on the same day the governor is sworn in.
-DeSantis could have the chance to reshape a court that’s frustrated Republicans on rulings ranging from abortion restrictions to the death penalty, or Gillum can ensure the court remains more liberal.

 For AP’s complete coverage of the U.S. midterm elections: http://apne.ws/APPolitics